 But either way, let’s be honest, no one can stop you from busting a dance move at your own seat if that’s what your heart desires!

-3 Simple Tips for Dining at Biergarten in Epcot
+3 Pro Tips for Dining at Biergarten in Epcot

-Just like with any other restaurant on Disney Property, we highly recommend making a reservation ahead of time, this way you can ensure you will be seated at the time you want.
+Just like with any other restaurant on Disney Property, I highly recommend making a reservation ahead of time, this way you can ensure you will be seated at the time you want.

-As we discussed above, in this new paperless, touchless world, your phone is the key to accessing the menu via a QR Code.
+As I discussed above, in this new paperless, touchless world, your phone is the key to accessing the Biergarten menu via a QR Code.

 3. Don’t Use Your Disney Dining Plan at Biergarten Epcot!

 Although Biergarten Epcot is an eligible 1 credit option on the Disney Dining Plan (which has temporarily been paused due to the pandemic), you’ll actually be breaking even, instead of stretching your dollar, if you choose this restaurant as one of your daily sit down meals.